 Comrade Voikoff, Soviet minister to Poland was shot to death by a czarist plotter in Poland.
 Comrade Voikoff was walking to the railroad station in Warsaw (capital of Poland) with Comrade A. P. Rosengolz, when the murderer ran up and emptied his revolver into the body of the representative of the Russian workers.

 Comrade M. Voikoff was a revolutionary fighter who had given his whole life to the cause of the workers.
-He took part in the great Russian revolution and later occupied high posts in the Workers' Government.
-In 1924 he was named minister to Poland. ,
+He took part in the great Russian revolu-